-Actual Total Vouchers Newly Project-Based
+Planned/Actual Total Vouchers Newly Project-Based

 * Figures in the “Planned” column should match the corresponding Annual MTW Plan.

-Please describe differences between the Anticipated and Actual Number of Vouchers Newly Project-Based:
+Please describe differences between the Planned and Actual Number of Vouchers Newly Project-Based:

-Actual Existing Project Based Vouchers at the End of the Plan Year
+Actual Existing Project Based Vouchers

 Tenant-based vouchers that the MTW PHA is currently project-basing in the Plan Year.
-These include only those agreements in which a HAP Agreement was in place by the end of the Plan Year.
+These include only those in which a HAP Agreement was in place by the beginning of the Plan Year.
+Indicate whether the unit is included in RAD.